roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Authorization management/Grant a RAM user the permissions to access a Kubernetes cluster.md

     For information about the specific steps in the procedure, see [Create custom authorization policies](reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Create custom authorization policies.md#).

 2. Grant the RBAC permissions to a RAM user to access Kubernetes resources.
-For information about the specific steps, see [Grant Kubernetes permissions to a RAM user](reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Grant Kubernetes permissions to a RAM user.md#).
+For information about the specific steps, see [Grant RBAC permissions to a RAM user](reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Grant RBAC permissions to a RAM user.md#).